School News May 2013-by Steve Poe, Superintendent

-REMINDER: COMPLETE PHYSICAL EXAM FORMS-For our Put-in-Bay School students involved in extra-curricular activities, Dr. Brett Kuns will once again be offering free medical examinations.
+REMINDER: COMPLETE PHYSICAL EXAM FORMS-For our Put-in-Bay School students involved in extra-curricular activities, Dr. Brett Kuns will again offer free medical examinations.
 The date for physical exams is Thursday, May 9th.
 A schedule and forms will be sent home prior to this date for parents to complete.

-students and parents she served but was an inspirational, positive and valuable member of our Put-in-Bay School staff.
+We say “goodbye” to Mrs. Jean Smith, our speech and language pathologist.
+Jean has made a significant impact on those students and parents she served and was an inspirational, positive, and valuable member of our Put-in-Bay School staff.
 We will miss her and wish her the best as she enjoys her retirement.
 Thanks, Jean!

 May 6 to 10 is Staff Appreciation Week.
-Our teachers and support staff do a fantastic job and we want to thank them for their hard work and dedication.
-We are blessed to have such a talented group of professionals in our school system.
-The next time you see one of them, maybe say, “thank you.”
+Our teachers and support staff do a fantastic job, and we want to thank them for their hard work and dedication.
+We are blessed to have such talented professionals in our school system.
+The next time you see one of them, maybe say, “Thank you.”